l3vels/l3-sdk-python/README.md

 from pprint import pprint
 from l3vels.apis.tags import asset_api
-from l3vels.model.asset import Asset from l3vels.model.assets_response_dto import AssetsResponseDto from l3vels.model.update_asset_dto import UpdateAssetDto
+from l3vels.model.asset import Asset from l3vels.model.assets_response import AssetsResponse from l3vels.model.update_asset_input import UpdateAssetInput
 # Defining the host is optional and defaults to https://api-dev.l3vels.xyz
 # See configuration.py for a list of all supported configuration parameters.
 configuration = l3vels.Configuration(